Deep Scaling or Deep Gum Cleaning

 In some cases, small amounts of gum recession will occur as a result of the reduction of inflammation.
 The amount of recession one may get is hard to unpredict and depends on the stage of gum disease the patient has.

+How much does deep scaling cost?
 The price depends on how many quadrants you need to be treated.
 One quadrant is $525.00.
+However before we proceed to any periodontal treatment everyone is required to undergo a periodontal assessment.